 - Indian FTR 1200.
 Indian released their “flat tracker-inspired” (but really a naked/roadster, with a more sporty riding position compared to the Sportster S) motorcycle in 2019 and reviewers love it.
 It’s powered by a 1203cc liquid-cooled 60-degree V-twin with full ride-by-wire.
 The engine makes 90 kW (120 hp) @ 6,000 rpm, with peak torque of 115 Nm (85 ft-lb) — very similar specs to the Harley-Davidson.
 Wet weight is 235 kg (517 lb), slightly but not significantly more than the Sportster S. The FTR comes standard with cruise control, and the FTR S and R come with cornering ABS/lean angle-aware traction control.

 - BMW R nineT.
-BMW themselves hinted at these being a competitor in their marketing materials, saying that competitors’ motorcycles need valve adjustment, “some of them as often as every 6,000 miles”.
-The R nineT uses an old engine from BMW (the Camhead, retired from their premium bikes in 2014).
-It’s air-cooled, but produces an impressive 82 kW/110 hp, powering the rear wheel through a shaft drive.
+Harley-Davidson themselves hinted at the R nineT being a competitor in their marketing materials, saying that competitors’ motorcycles need valve adjustment, “some of them as often as every 6,000 miles”.
+The R nineT uses an old engine from BMW (the “Camhead“, retired from their premium bikes in 2014).
+It’s air/oil-cooled, but produces an impressive 82 kW/110 hp, powering the rear wheel through a shaft drive.
 The R nineT weighs slightly less than the new Sportster S (221 kg vs 228 kg).
 The 2021 models all have cornering ABS and cruise control and so are real competitors.
-But they’ll lack the outright aggressiveness of the Harley-Davidson.
+But they lack the outright aggressiveness of the Harley-Davidson.